bird-sanctuary/extended-dshot-telemetry/README.md

 ## Feature autodiscovery
 The only mandatory frame is the status frame.
-All available data is sent if EDT has been enabled, it is not necessary to enable specific frames on the receiving end.
+All available data is sent if EDT has been enabled - it is not necessary to enable specific frames on the receiving end.

 ## Frame scheduling
 By default eRPM telemetry is sent back to the FC, and every ESC firmware has to decide the best frame scheduling based on their configurations, use cases or preferences.

-The following are an example schedule for transmitting EDT frames:
+The following is an example schedule for transmitting EDT frames:
 - `eRPM`: is sent if there is no other telemetry frame
-- `Status`: - 1000 ms for example, at ms cycle 0; as a response of extended telemetry enable/disable commands; next frame when an event happens
+- `Status`: 1000 ms for example, at ms cycle 0; as a response of extended telemetry enable/disable commands; next frame when an event happens
-- `Temperature`: - 1000 ms for example, at ms cycle 333
+- `Temperature`: 1000 ms for example, at ms cycle 333
-- `Voltage`: - 1000 ms for example, at ms cycle 666
+- `Voltage`: 1000 ms for example, at ms cycle 666

 ## Glossary
 * TBD: To be defined
-* prefix: The first 4 bit of the telemetry frame
+* prefix: The first four bits of the telemetry frame
-* FC: Flight-controller, or receiver of the telemetry frame to keep it general
+* FC: Flight controller or receiver of the telemetry frame

 ## History
+* v2.0.1 - Improved wording, fixed typos
-* v2.0.0 - Updated status frame, to add demag, desync and stall events, and max demag metric.
+* v2.0.0 - Updated status frame to add demag, desync and stall events, and max demag metric.
 Replaced _debug3_ frame by demag metric frame.
 * v1.0.0 - Initial version